-The Differential Mode of the DFX-8 provides the user with the ability to set a nominal value, according to what the expected thickness should be, and measure the +/- difference from the nominal value entered.
+The Differential Mode of the DFX-7 provides the user with the ability to set a nominal value, according to what the expected thickness should be, and measure the +/- difference from the nominal value entered.
 This feature is typically used in QA incoming inspections on pipes, plate stock, coils, etc. The steps below outline how to enable and enter the nominal value to use this feature:

-Press the MENU key once to activate the menu items tab.
-Press the MENU key multiple times to tab right, and the ESC key multiple times to tab left, until the UTIL menu is highlighted and displaying the submenu items.

-- Alternatively, press the LEFT and RIGHT arrow keys multiple times using the left button wheel. - 2) Use the UP and DOWN arrow keys multiple times using the left button wheel to scroll through the sub menu items until DIFFERENTIAL is highlighted. - 3) Use the LEFT and RIGHT arrow keys multiple times on the right button wheel to toggle the DIFFERENTIAL on.
+- Press the MENU key once to activate the menu items tab.
+Press the MENU key multiple times to tab right, and the ESC key multiple times to tab left, until the UTIL menu is highlighted and displaying the submenu items. - 2) Use the UP and DOWN arrow keys to scroll through the sub menu items until DIFFERENTIAL is highlighted. - 3) Use the LEFT and RIGHT arrow keys to toggle the DIFFERENTIAL on.
 A value will appear to the right of DIFFERENTIAL. - 4) Continue on to the next section "Setting the Differential Value".